Trump considering Senator Heitkamp of North Dakota for Cabinet: source

 North Dakota is a major source of crude oil, coal and wind power.

+Heitkamp is popular in her home state, though not all North Dakota state politicians voiced full support for the senator potentially joining the Trump administration.

+"I don't see (Heitkamp) being in any Cabinet position," Wayne Stenehjem, a Republican and North Dakota's attorney general, told Reuters.

-Heitkamp was elected to the Senate in 2012 in a close race, putting her up for re-election in two years.
+She was elected to the Senate in 2012 in a close race, putting her up for re-election in two years.
 Should she join the Cabinet, her Senate seat would be filled by an appointment by North Dakota's Republican governor.
+Republicans expect to hold 52 seats in the 100-seat chamber when the new Congress meets in January.

+Citing unnamed sources, Fox Business Network reported on Thursday that Trump was also considering nominating Cohn to head the Energy Department.
+Cohn met with Trump in New York on Tuesday.

+Cohn, a former Goldman commodities trader who joined the firm in 1990, has been widely considered to be the heir apparent to Chief Executive Officer Lloyd Blankfein.

-Another reported contender for the Energy and Interior positions, Oklahoma oil magnate Harold Hamm, said on Thursday that he would recommend that Trump nominate Republican Congressman Kevin Cramer of North Dakota, one of the president-elect's energy advisers, for energy secretary.
+Another reported contender for the Energy and Interior positions, Oklahoma oil magnate Harold Hamm, said on Thursday he would recommend that Trump nominate Republican U.S. Representative Kevin Cramer of North Dakota, one of the president-elect's energy advisers, for energy secretary.

 "I've put his name forward," Hamm said on CNBC's "Squawk on the Street" program.
 "He'd sort of do a better job in that post than me."

-Hamm, chief executive of Continental Resources Inc , is one of several people seen as potential candidates to head the Department of Energy.
-His company controls vast oil riches in the ground in North Dakota, Oklahoma and elsewhere.

-(Reporting by Ernest Scheyder; additional reporting by Valerie Volcovici in Washington; editing by Leslie Adler and Jonathan Oatis)
+(Reporting by Ernest Scheyder; Additional reporting by Valerie Volcovici and Richard Cowan in Washington; Editing by Jonathan Oatis, Peter Cooney and Bill Rigby)